solana-labs/solana/book/src/solana-scripts.md

 ## Scripts

+To implement an infallible TTP, scripts behave as on-chain clients, with an on-chain wallet that has access to script unique keypairs that only the script can sign with.
+Additionally, like regular clients, scripts cannot directly mutate state or transfer funds, and must do those things via calls to instructions.

-Scripts are programs that execute in an environment with additional features that are unavailble to regular programs.
-Scripts can make synchronous calls to instructions, generate their own keys, and sign instructions with those keys.
+Scripts are executable bytecode that run in an environment with additional features and restrictions than programs.

+Scripts have the following additional features:
+* `process_instruction`, a synchronous call to process an instructions.
+* `keypair_pubkey`, generate a persistent key that only this script can sign with.
+* `sign_instruction`, sign an instruction with a script key.

+Scripts cannot:
+* Directly mutate state, or move funds.

+Scripts rely on programs to move funds or mutate state, and act purely as coordinators.

 ### Signatures and Permissions